blackrhinoabm/BlackRhino/README.md

 This new repository aims at a complete overhaul in terms of code for an agent-based model, it is implemented from the very basics to provide greater clarity and quality.

-In particular it is based on an abstract framework for economic agent-based models found in github.com/cogeorg/abm_template which means it is very modular, and that it is possible to interchange parts of the models without too much overhead, as the interface should remain the same due to the constraints of the abstract classes within abm_template.
+In particular it is based on an abstract framework for economic agent-based models found in https://github.com/cogeorg/abm_template which means it is very modular, and that it is possible to interchange parts of the models without too much overhead, as the interface should remain the same due to the constraints of the abstract classes within abm_template.

-INSTALL
+__INSTALL__

 git clone https://github.com/cogeorg/black_rhino
 once you have the repo, you need to clone abm_template as well (submodule)
 git submodule update --init --recursive

-FOLDER STRUCTURE
+__FOLDER STRUCTURE__

 +---.git    			-git structure files
 +---abm_template		-abstract base classes (submodule from https://github.com/cogeorg/abm_template)